 If you do, the consequences can be dire.
 Tap or click for the heartbreaking story of a retired fire chief and Vietnam vet who was conned out of more than $100,000.

-That’s why we’ve put together this list of 12 things you should never do online, along with do-it-yourself security tips, as reminders that we have to be vigilant with every click we make.
+That’s why we’ve put together this list of 12 things you should never do online, along with do-it-yourself security tips, as reminders that we must be vigilant with every click we make.

 This tip is brought to you by our sponsor, ExpressVPN.
 It’s secure, encrypted and blazing fast.
 Use Kim’s link to get three months free when you sign up for a year.